Advance-Technologies-Foundation/repository/README.md

 # General features:
 - working with data via models;
 - building direct and reverse data dependencies via models;
-- creating, modifying and deleting data with the help of models with business logic implementation.
+- creating, modifying and deleting data with the help of models with business logic implementation;
+- runing business processes with complex object parameters;
+- comprehensive **testing support** with `DataProviderMock` and `MemoryDataProviderMock` including full **DatePart support**.

 # Content table